Bagdad, Arizona: Education

 Bagdad Unified School District was formed on July 1, 1930.
 The first graduating class from Bagdad High School was in 1945.

 The Bagdad Unified School District #20 consists of a high school, elementary school, and a junior high school.
 The high school and junior high are merged into one.
 All of the teachers in the high school and junior high teach every grade level.
-The Hillside Community School is not a member of this district.
 All schools of this district are now on one campus.

 Bagdad High School consists of 7th through 12th grades.
 Bagdad Elementary School consists of preschool through 6th grades.

 The Yavapai County Free Library District operates the Bagdad Library.

 Transportation

 Arizona State Route 96 connects Bagdad with Arizona State Route 97 and Hillside, Arizona.